NeuroTechX/ntx_slack_archive/random.md

 >
 which is a very high resolution scan of a brain (highest resolution at 40 micrometers) mhough could share more details on the project :slightly_smiling_face:.

+11/7/2017 5:14 PM

+ **mhough** :

+ >Yeah if people would be interested in making a hacknight where we are looking at it and playing with some of the tools people are developing for working with it including haptics and VR, I would could videconf in and see what we can do